bluehalo/ansible-roles/nifi_nars/README.md

-Role Name
+nifi_nars
 =========

-This Ansible role installs and configures custom Apache NiFi nars.
+This Ansible role configures custom Apache NiFi nars:

+- creates a symlink to the nars
+- adds them to the nifi configuration

 Requirements
 ------------

-- Role installs custom NiFi nars via rpm, and the rpm file must be accssible on the target system prior to executing this role
+- Custom NiFi nars must be accssible on the target system prior to executing this role
+  - if RPM, the RPM must be installed
+  - if tar.gz, they must be unarchived
 - Role assumes Apache NiFi 1.x

 Role Variables